-INV_MAJOR_IMP: This table contains data on major maintenance and rehabilitation treatments that were applied to the test section prior to its inclusion in the LTPP program.
+All maintenance and rehabilitation events that occur on a section while it is a part of the LTPP program are documented in the RHB and MNT modules.
+However, information on major maintenance and rehabilitation treatments that were applied to the test section prior to its inclusion in the LTPP program will be found in INV_MAJOR_IMP.